cyberark/secrets-provider-for-k8s/design/k8s_secrets_labels_design.md

 ### Backwards compatibility

-Although we will now offer `K8S_SECRETS_LABELS` for easy filtering on K8s Secrets, we will still support the `K8S_SECRETS` environment variable if the customer prefers to list the K8s Secrets they need values for from Conjur.
-If so, they will not need to add "list" permissions on their Service Account.
+Although we will now offer finding K8s Secrets by label, we will still support the `K8S_SECRETS` environment variable.

-Customers will be able to use a combination of `K8S_SECRETS` and `K8S_SECRETS_LABELS` if there are K8s Secrets without existing labels on them.
+If customer will supply `K8S_SECRETS` , they will be added to the secrets found using the K8s secrets label.

 ### Affected Components